forestgrape/coronavirus/index.md

     - Due to cross immune reactions against coronaviruses, a group of vertebrates likely can be an evolutionary habitat to only one coronavirus species.
 Cattle have BCoVs, pigs have TEGV and camels MERS.
 Sheep and goats are still available to provide a habitat.
     - MERS is genetically quite close to SARS-CoVs, indicating the natural hosts of SARS-like are quite close natural hosts of MERS both genetically and in lifestyle.
 4. Insects play a role in the natural habitat and life cycle namely they close the cycle from feces to oral uptake by the mammalian hosts.
 Two possibilities:
     * the natural life cycle of SARS-like virus entities is alternating between mammals and insects.
-In this scenario it is even possible that insects are the hosts where the main virus evolution takes place (more likely)
+In this scenario it is even possible that insects are the hosts where the main virus evolution takes place (more likely) [Summary Tengs,Jonassen](./ideas_to_explore/hypotheses_nidovirales.md#summary-tengs,jonassen)
-    * insect act as mechanical vectors and transport the viruses but no replication takes place (less likely)
+    * insect act as mechanical vectors and transport the viruses but no replication takes place (less likely) [Summary Watson 2002](ideas_to_explore/hypotheses_nidovirales.md#summary-watson-2002)

     Evidence:
     * animals tested positive in markets for SARS-like are insectivores: